workcontrolgit/devkit-apiresources-salesapi/README.md

 2. Dapper for ORM
 3. SQLKata for query builder and paging
 4. Swagger for WebAPI documentation and testing
-6. GenFu for mock data
+6. GenFu for mock data and rapid webapi prototype

 Instructions to run the project
 1. Clone the repo